Eryn Shoup, LSW

-Eryn’s professional focus includes children, mothers, and families navigating anxiety and depression, transition, and loss.
+Eryn’s professional focus includes children, teens/adolescents, mothers, and families navigating anxiety and depression, transition, and loss.

 She is passionate about advocacy and support for children who are neuro-divergent or experience developmental or cognitive delays.
 This stems from her community work and her experience of autism in her extended family.